DONA International: History

 In 2004, the organization re-branded as DONA International.

 By 2016, there were 12,000 doulas certified through the organization.

 Training and certification

 DONA International offers birth and postpartum doula training and certification.
-To certify as a birth doula, an in-person workshop is mandatory, along with supplementary text reading, breastfeeding training and childbirth education, clients experience, business training, essay, and references.
-The in-person workshop is taught by approved trainers who are able to the required coursework which includes emotional support, physical support or comfort measures, communication, interventions, ethics and professional behavior.
+To certify as a doula, an in-person, virtual, or hybrid workshop is mandatory, along with supplementary text reading, lactation training and childbirth education, and clients experience.
+The workshop is taught by approved trainers who are able to the required coursework which includes emotional support, physical support or comfort measures, communication, interventions, ethics and professional behavior.

 Advocacy

-DONA International has five advocacy areas:
+DONA International has numerous advocacy areas: